MasterScrat/rl-insights/docs/curl.md

 Evaluation
 ---

-Using a contrastive objective as an auxiliary task significantly improves the performance of the RL algorithm.
+Using a contrastive objective as an auxiliary task appears to significantly improve the performance of the RL algorithm.
-The performance is evaluated in two settings:
+CURL's performance is evaluated in two settings:

 - with [SAC](sac.md) on DeepMind Control Suite (continuous control)
 - with data-efficient [Rainbow DQN](rainbow.md) on Atari games (discrete control).